SabanaMS/aws2/PROBLEM.md

 ## Important Information

+- Based on requirement, `ConfigService` and `EurekaService` might be skipped in Kubernetes based deployment where the need for `ConfigService` can be replaced using ConfigMap and Secrets.
-To avoid local installation, we will use dockerized versions of Zipkin and RabbitMQ.
+- To avoid local installation, we will use dockerized versions of Zipkin and RabbitMQ.
 Please use the following commands to start the containers:

 ### RabbitMQ